 You must supply us with proof of your NCB within 14 days of your policy administered by Principal commencing.

 If you have any trouble obtaining proof of your NCB please contact us and we will assist as best we can.

 A renewal notice is not accepted as proof of your NCB.
 This is because your renewal is issued before your policy expires and it is possible for a claim to be made in the intervening period.

-No. NCB is attributed to the vehicle rather than the individual so you cannot transfer discount earned for a car to a bike, or combine motorcycle and car NCBs.
+No. NCB is attributed to the vehicle rather than the individual so you cannot transfer discount earned for a car, motorhome or van to a bike, or combine motorcycle and car NCBs.

 Typically insurers will wipe the NCB slate clean for drivers and riders if they have not had insurance for two or more years.
 However, some insurers may extend this period, depending on individual circumstances so please check with us first.